 A simpler device for measuring how quickly air can be exhaled is the small, hand-held peak flow meter.
 After inhaling deeply, a person blows into this device as hard as possible.

 Lung volume measurements reflect the stiffness or elasticity of the lungs and rib cage as well as the strength of respiratory muscles Respiratory muscles Breathing is usually automatic, controlled subconsciously by the respiratory center at the base of the brain.
 Breathing continues during sleep and usually even when a person is unconscious.... read more .
 The lungs are abnormally stiff in disorders such as pulmonary fibrosis Idiopathic Pulmonary Fibrosis Idiopathic pulmonary fibrosis is the most common form of idiopathic interstitial pneumonia.
-Idiopathic pulmonary fibrosis affects mostly people over the age of 50, usually former smokers.
-People... read more , and the chest wall is abnormally stiff in disorders such as curvature of the spine (scoliosis Scoliosis Scoliosis is abnormal curvature of the spine.
+Idiopathic pulmonary fibrosis affects mostly people over the age of 50 years, usually people who have... read more , and the chest wall is abnormally stiff in disorders such as curvature of the spine (scoliosis Scoliosis Scoliosis is abnormal curvature of the spine.
 Scoliosis can be present at birth or can develop during adolescence.
 Mild forms may cause only mild discomfort, but more severe forms can cause... read more ).
 Various neuromuscular disorders such as myasthenia gravis Myasthenia Gravis Myasthenia gravis is an autoimmune disorder that impairs communication between nerves and muscles, resulting in episodes of muscle weakness.
-Myasthenia gravis results from malfunction of the... read more and Guillain-Barré syndrome Guillain-Barré Syndrome (GBS) Guillain-Barré syndrome is a form of polyneuropathy causing muscle weakness, which usually worsens over a few days to weeks, then slowly returns to normal on its own.
-With treatment, people... read more can cause weakness of the diaphragm and other respiratory muscles, decreasing the volume of air in the lungs.
+Myasthenia gravis results from malfunction of the... read more and Guillain-Barré syndrome Guillain-Barré Syndrome (GBS) Guillain-Barré syndrome is a form of polyneuropathy causing muscle weakness, which usually worsens over a few days to weeks, then slowly improves or returns to normal on its own.
+With treatment... read more can cause weakness of the diaphragm and other respiratory muscles, decreasing the volume of air in the lungs.
 Increased stiffness of the lungs causes lower lung volume measurements.
 In disorders such as COPD, decreased elasticity of the lungs makes it difficult to breathe out.
 More air is trapped in the lungs, causing higher than expected lung volume measurements.

 Lung volume measurements made using spirometry are only estimates.
 More accurate measurements can be made using